Cyrus the Great: Lydian Empire and Asia Minor

-Before returning to the capital, Commagene was incorporated into Persia in 546 BCE.
-Later, a Lydian named Pactyas was entrusted by Cyrus the Great to send Croesus's treasury to Persia.
+Before Cyrus returned to the capital, Commagene was incorporated into Persia in 546 BC.
+Later, a Lydian named Pactyas was entrusted by Cyrus to send Croesus's treasury to Persia.
 However, soon after Cyrus's departure, Pactyas hired mercenaries and caused an uprising in Sardis, revolting against the Persian satrap of Lydia, Tabalus.
-With recommendations from Croesus that he should turn the minds of the Lydian people to luxury, Cyrus sent Mazares, one of his commanders, to subdue the insurrection but demanded that Pactyas be returned alive.
+Cyrus sent Mazares, one of his commanders, to subdue the insurrection but demanded that Pactyas be returned alive.
 Upon Mazares's arrival, Pactyas fled to Ionia, where he had hired more mercenaries.
 Mazares marched his troops into the Greek country and subdued the cities of Magnesia and Priene.
-The end of Pactyas is unknown, but after capture, he was probably sent to Cyrus and put to death after a succession of tortures.
+The fate of Pactyas is unknown, but after capture, he was probably sent to Cyrus and put to death after being tortured.

 Mazares continued the conquest of Asia Minor but died of unknown causes during his campaign in Ionia.
 Cyrus sent Harpagus to complete Mazares's conquest of Asia Minor.
-Harpagus captured Lycia, Cilicia and Phoenicia, using the technique of building earthworks to breach the walls of besieged cities, a method unknown to the Greeks.
+Harpagus captured Lycia, Aeolia and Caria, using the technique of building earthworks to breach the walls of besieged cities, a method unknown to the Greeks.
 He ended his conquest of the area in 542 BC and returned to Persia.

-Eastern Campaigns
+Eastern campaigns

-After the conquest of Lydia, Cyrus campaigned at the east around 545 BC to 540 BC.
-Cyrus first tried to campaign against Gedrosia, however was decisively defeated and had to leave the land.
-The land of Gedrosia was most likely under the reign of Darius I. After the failed attempt in Gedrosia, Cyrus attacked in the regions of Bactria, Arachosia, Sogdia,Saka, Chorasmia, Margiana and other provinces in the east.
+After the conquest of Lydia, Cyrus campaigned in the east between around 545 BC to 540 BC.
+Cyrus first tried to conquer Gedrosia, however he was decisively defeated and departed Gedrosia.
+Gedrosia was most likely conquered during the reign of Darius I. After the failed attempt to conquer Gedrosia, Cyrus attacked the regions of Bactria, Arachosia, Sogdia, Saka, Chorasmia, Margiana and other provinces in the east.
 In 533 BC, Cyrus the Great crossed the Hindu Kush mountains and collected tribute from the Indus cities.
-Thus, Cyrus probably had vassalage in India.
-Cyrus then returned to camp near Babylon due to unrest in Babylon.
+Thus, Cyrus probably had established vassal states in western India.
+Cyrus then returned with his army to Babylon due to the unrest taking place in and around Babylon.